MicrosoftDocs/visualstudio-docs/docs/profiling/performance-insights-string-constructor-char.md

 ## Performance insight description

 This constructor creates a new string from the specified character array.
-Please consider in-place modification of strings by unsafe code or use char[] directly.
+If you need to use lots of calls to the `String(Char[])` constructor, please consider in-place modification of strings by unsafe code instead, or use char[] directly.

 ## How to investigate a warning